… or Snowballs, Mexican Wedding Cakes, or Kipferl… these cookies have an identity crisis I think!

 4. Roll in powdered sugar when warm, then roll again when cool.

 Tips for these cookies:

-– You can use any kind of nuts in these, pecans, walnuts, or almonds.
-I grind them up to keep the texture uniform, and also to minimize their effect on breaking the dough as it bakes.
+– You can use any kind of nuts.
+Whether pecans, walnuts, or almonds, I prefer to grind them up to keep the texture uniform, and to minimize their effect on breaking the dough as it bakes.

-– Rolling them twice in powdered sugar makes them look pretty!
+– Rolling them twice in powdered sugar makes them pretty.